 The most striking thing about these is the look – they are designed to look cool and should appeal to older kids concerned about their image and looking their best.
 They have a grown-up feel and are comfortable to wear.
 The over-the-ear style blocks external noise well.

 The key design feature about the Nabis is the parent/kid mode switch.
 This allows you to easily control the volume to protect their hearing.
 The sound quality is super and this is true in kid mode as well as parent mode.

 These phones are quite big and heavy.
 They can’t be adjusted for small children so they might not be best for the youngest ones.
 The kid switch is also a little obvious.
 There is a light that shows when they are in parent mode but ittle hands can easily switch to this mode if nobody is monitoring.

 It should be noted that these are not Bluetooth speakers although looking at them, you might have the impression that they are.
 They are supplied with two removable cables.

 These would be the best choice if your kids value style and sound quality.
+Definitely one of the best headphones.
 The kid switch allows you to limit the volume to protect their ears – but they might not be suitable for those who will change back to parent mode as soon as you’re not looking.
 Also, not great for small kids.

 - Stylish, fashionable design